 Most children in this age range have a better understanding of death and injury than you may think.
 With sensitivity, it’s important to develop children’s knowledge and engagement with the concepts of hazards (things that are dangerous), risk-taking (things you do that expose you to danger), and the consequences of risk-taking (death and injury).

 See the section above on ‘what to teach’ for more advice before you get started and see our resources section for materials to help you.
 You can also make use of THINK!’s early years and primary education web pages, including their Key Stage 2 lesson plans, and links to the curriculum.

 The teaching ideas below are best used in conjunction with practical pedestrian training and activities, which your local authority may be able to provide.

-Register for Brake’s Giant Walk
+Register for Brake’s Kids Walk

 , our annual event for primary schools every June.
 It’s a giant march for road safety involving tens of thousands of children: a great way to teach children about safe walking and promote safe driving in your community.

 Use a ‘hands-up survey’ to get the children thinking about road safety through a discussion-based lesson.
 You could then use the results to inform further road safety lessons and carry out wider road safety campaigns.
 Create your own survey, making sure each answer can be answered yes or no (so you get a show of hands for each and write down the number of hands put up), or use one of Brake’s sample surveys or whichever questions from it you think are most relevant for your students.